tbrolin/onecms-widget-content-xml/README.md

 structure.
 Especially any files in the rootDir that ends with manifest.json, style.css, template.html or widget.js are special.
 It doesn't read from the manifest.json at all for the moment.

+* Please use the [issue tracker](https://github.com/tbrolin/onecms-widget-content-xml/issues) to suggest features or report bugs.
+* Please [fork me](https://github.com/tbrolin/onecms-widget-content-xml/edit/master/README.md#fork-destination-box) and create pull requests.
+* Please **do not** push to master like some crazy infidel.